eval/envied/README.md

 In order to let other developers easily bootstrap the application, you can assign defaults to variables.
 Defaults can be a value or a `Proc` (see example below).

-Note that 'easily bootstrap' is rather different than 'fail-fast when not all ENV-variables are present'.
+Note that 'easily bootstrap' is quite the opposite of 'fail-fast when not all ENV-variables are present'.
 Therefor it's disabled by default and you should explicitly state whén it is allowed:

 ```ruby
 ENVied.configure(enable_defaults: Rails.env.development?) do |env|